 Another thing to consider is storage space.
 Before you install macOS beta, go ahead and check how much space you have available on Mac (About This Mac > Storage).
 12 GB should be enough, but it’s recommended that you have at least two times more.

-How to install macOS Ventura developer beta
+How to install macOS Ventura public beta

 Create a bootable backup of your data